 he Montbrook Site is very productive and almost all volunteers will find some fossil specimens on their first day.
 The most commonly found fossils are bones from the shell of freshwater turtles and vertebrae, spines, scales, and skull bones of fish, including gar, catfish, snook, and drum.
 Fossils of alligator, birds, and mammals are also found, but less frequently.

-We are excavating at Montbrook four days per week from mid-January to early May.
+Volunteering at a fossil dig can be hard work and very exciting!
+We generally only dig when the weather allows it, several days per week during the season.
 Up to six volunteers can work each day.
-To help ensure everyone’s safety and health, volunteering at the site this spring is limited to those who meet certain criteria.
-For more information on volunteering for the 2021 Spring dig, please go to this web page.
+To help ensure everyone’s safety and health, volunteering at the site is limited to those who meet certain criteria.
+For more information on volunteering at this dig:Volunteer in the Field

-If you are interested in what happens to the fossils once they are brought back to the lab, or just prefer to work indoors, you can volunteer in the vertebrate paleontology collection at Dickinson Hall.
-Starting in 2020, volunteers can alternatively work at our new warehouse in NW Gainesville, off of US 441.
+If you are interested in what happens to the fossils once they are brought back to the lab, or just prefer to work indoors, you can volunteer in the vertebrate paleontology collection here on UF campus or at our off-campus warehouse in Gainesville.
 Volunteers prepare specimens out of plaster jackets, screen wash, glue bone fragments back together, pick microfossils, or help with the cataloging process.
-All volunteers, new or returning, must follow the University of Florida’s Return to Campus Covid protocols.
+To learn more about volunteering in the lab or warehouse:Volunteer in the Collection